PacificBiosciences/HiFi-16S-workflow/README.md

   prone to getting filtered out.
 You can set the two parameters to 0 to disable filtering and the bacteria should pop out.
 However, in real dataset this may result in more false-positives.

+* Percentage reads classified at species is higher than genus!

+  You have likely bumped into weird issues with database.
+For example, there are some microbes that has the taxanomy populated at species level, but all the other levels are empty.
+Unfortunately, database curation is hard, and is out of the scope of this pipeline.

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA,